w3c/wai-wcag-em/procedure.md

 <p class="methodology-requirement"><strong id="req2e">Methodology Requirement 2.5:</strong> Identify other samples that are relevant to people with disabilities and to accessibility of the digital product.</p>

 Some digital products include samples that are specifically relevant for people with disabilities and the accessibility of the digital product.
-The outcome of this step is a list of such samples, if they have not already been identified as part of [Step 2.1: Identify Common Samples of the Digital Product](#step2a).
+The outcome of this step is a list of such samples, if they have not already been identified as part of [Step 2.1: Identify Common Views of the Digital Product](#step2a).

 ##### Examples of Other Relevant Samples